-Real Property

-Name of Facility Location Ownership Interest Aiken Surgery Center(8) Aiken, South Carolina Owned Auburn Regional Center for Cancer Care Auburn, Washington Leased Cancer Institute of Nevada (7) (10) Las Vegas, Nevada Owned Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital(12) Edinburg, Texas Leased OJOS/Eye Surgery Specialists of Puerto Rico(7) Santurce, Puerto Rico Leased Northwest Texas Surgery Center(7) Amarillo, Texas Leased Palms Wellington ASC(12) Royal Palm Beach, Florida Leased Providence Surgical and Medical Center(6) Laredo, Texas Leased Surgery Center at Wellington(8) West Palm Beach, Florida Leased Surgery Center of Midwest City(6) Midwest City, Oklahoma Leased Surgical Arts Surgery Center(7) Reno, Nevada Leased
+Name of Pariller Landing Real Property Ownership Name of Facility Location Ail Continued and Con Interest Aiken Surgery Center (8) Aiken, South Carolina Owned Auburn Regional Center for Cancer Care Auburn, Washington Leased Cancer Institute of Nevada (7) (9) Las Vegas, Nevada Owned Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital (11) Edinburg, Texas Leased OJOS/Eye Surgery Specialists of Puerto Rico (7) Santurce, Puerto Rico Leased Northwest Texas Surgery Center (7) Amarillo, Texas Leased Palms Wellington ASC (11) Royal Palm Beach, Florida Leased Surgery Center at Wellington (8) West Palm Beach, Florida Leased Surgery Center of Midwest City (6) Midwest City, Oklahoma Leased Surgical Arts Surgery Center (7) Reno, Nevada Leased

-- (1) Chalmette Medical Center, Virtue Street Pavilion, Methodist Hospital and Lakeland Medical Pavilion were severely damaged as a result of Hurricane Katrina during the third quarter of 2005 and remain closed and non-operational. - 2) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
+- (1) Chalmette Medical Center, Virtue Street Pavilion, Methodist Hospital and Lakeland Medical Pavilion were severely damaged as a result of Hurricane Katrina during the third quarter of 2005 and remain closed and non-operational. - (2) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
 The remaining minority ownership interests in these facilities are held by unaffiliated third-parties.
 All hospitals are managed by us.
-Centennial Hills Medical Center is currently under construction and is scheduled to be completed and opened during the fourth quarter of 2007. - 3) We hold an 80% ownership interest in this facility through a general partnership interest in limited partnership.
-The remaining 20% ownership interest is held by an unaffiliated, third-party. - (4) Real property leased from the Trust. - (5) Real property of McAllen Medical Center is leased from the Trust.
-Although the real property of the McAllen Heart Hospital or the newly constructed South Texas Behavioral Health Center is not leased from the Trust, the license for these facilities is included in McAllen Medical Center's license. - (6) We own general and limited partnership interests in a limited partnership that owns and operates this center. - (7) We own a majority interest in a LLC that owns and operates this center. - (8) We own a minority interest in a LLC that owns and operates this center. - (9) Real property of Southwest Healthcare System-Inland Valley Campus is leased from the Trust.
-Although the real property of the Southwest Healthcare System-Rancho Springs Campus is not leased from the Trust, the license for this facility is included in Southwest Healthcare System's license. - (10) Real property is owned by a limited partnership or LLC that is majority owned by us. - (11) As of December 31, 2006, Methodist Hospital and Lakeland Medical Pavilion are wholly-owned by us.
-In January, 2004, we purchased a controlling 90% ownership interest in a LLC (10% ownership interest was owned by a third-party) that owned the assets and operations of Methodist Hospital, and in February, 2004, this LLC purchased the assets and operations of Lakeland Medical Pavilion.
-In December, 2006, pursuant to the terms of the LLC agreement, the third-party exercised their "put option", requiring us to repurchase their minority ownership interest. - (12) We own non-controlling ownership interests of approximately 50% in the entities that operate these facilities. - (13) New acute-care facility currently under construction and scheduled to be completed and opened during the fourth quarter of 2008.
+Centennial Hills Medical Center, a newly constructed facility, was completed and opened in January, 2008. - (3) We hold an 80% ownership interest in this facility through a general partnership interest in limited partnership.
+The remaining 20% ownership interest is held by an unaffiliated, third-party. - (4) Real property leased from the Trust. - (5) In October, 2007, the license for Edinburg Regional Medical Center, Edinburg Children's Hospital, McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center were consolidated under one license operating as the South Texas Health System. - (6) We own general and limited partnership interests in a limited partnership that owns and operates this center. - (7) We own a majority interest in a LLC that owns and operates this center. - (8) We own a minority interest in a LLC that owns and operates this center.

+- (9) Real property is owned by a limited partnership or LLC that is majority owned by us. - (10) In January, 2004, we purchased a controlling 90% ownership interest in a LLC (10% ownership interest was owned by a third-party) that owned the assets and operations of Methodist Hospital, and in February, 2004, this LLC purchased the assets and operations of Lakeland Medical Pavilion.
+In December, 2006, pursuant to the terms of the LLC agreement, the third-party exercised their "put option", requiring us to repurchase their minority ownership interest. - (11) We own non-controlling ownership interests of approximately 50% in the entities that operate these facilities. - (12) New acute-care facility currently under construction and scheduled to be completed and opened during 2009.

 We own or lease medical office buildings adjoining some of our hospitals.
 We believe that the leases on the facilities, medical office buildings and other real estate leased or owned by us do not impose any material limitation on our operations.
-The aggregate lease payments on facilities leased by us were \$35 million in 2006, \$32 million in 2005 and \$30 million in 2004.
+The aggregate lease payments on facilities leased by us were \$39 million in 2007, \$35 million in 2006 and \$32 million in 2005.